hyperledger/web3j-docs/docs/testing_with_web3j_unit.md

 Create a new test with the `@EVMComposeTest` annotation.

-By default, uses `test.yml` file in the project home, and runs web3j on service named `node1` exposing the port `8545`.
+By default, it uses `test.yml` file in the project home, and runs web3j on service named `node1` exposing the port `8545`.

 Can be customised to use specific docker-compose file, service name and port by `@EVMComposeTest("src/test/resources/geth.yml", "ethnode1", 8080)` Here, we connect to the service named `ethnode1` in the `src/test/resources/geth.yml` docker-compose file which exposes the port `8080` for web3j to connect to.